-Ms. Fafarman
+Professor Kaynard

+Professor Adamski

-Professor Adamski City law firm of Haight, Gardner, Poor and Havens.
+City law firm of Haight, Gardner, Poor and Havens.
 He has had extensive experience in such diverse areas of admiralty litigation as charter parties, maritime bankruptcies, and the Foreign Sovereign Immunities Act.
 Professor Flavin has also been involved in corporate and financing matters relating to the shipping industries.

-James A. Geraghty Special Professor of Law B.A., J.D., Fordham University LL.M., New York University Professor Geraghty is a Partner in the firm of Donohue and Donohue, New York City.
+James A. Geraghty

+Special Professor of Law B.A., J.D., Fordham University LL.M., New York University

+Professor Geraghty is a Partner in the firm of Donohue and Donohue, New York City.
 He specializes in customs and international trade law with emphasis on tariff classification, appraisement, civil penalties, antidumping, and countervailing duty matters.
 He has represented clients before the International Trade Commission, Treasury and Commerce Departments, Customs Service, and the United States Court of International Trade.

-Mark L. Goldstein Special Professor of Law B.S., M.B.A., J.D., Cornell University Professor Goldstein is head of the Labor Department of Squadron, Ellenoff, Plesant & Lehrer.
-He served as Associate General Counsel of Columbia University and is a former Law Clerk to the Honorable Charles P. Sifton of the United States District Court for the Eastern District of New York.
-While at Cornell Law School, Professor Goldstein was the Editor-in-Chief of the Law Review.
-Samuel M. Kaynard Special Professor of Law B.A., College of the City of New York J.D., New York University School of Law LL.M., Georgetown University School of Law Professor Kaynard is the Regional Director of Region 29 of the National Labor Relations Board.
-He is responsible for administering the National Labor Relations Act which is the primary statute that establishes national labor relations policy.
-Professor Kaynard oversees the processing of election representation proceedings and unfair labor practice charges.
-He has taught at several educational institutions and published articles on labor law.
-Rabbi Gilbert Klaperman Special Professor of Law B.A., Yeshiva University M.A., State University of Iowa D.H.L., D.D., Yeshiva University J.D., Hofstra University During the last 26 years, Professor Klaperman has taught sociology, comparative religion, Jewish history and ethics at the State University of Iowa, Yeshiva University, and Lehman College.
-Professor Klaperman is President of the Rabbinical Council of America and has been the President of the New York Board of Rabbis and other rabbinical organizations.
-He was a member of a fact-finding commission in the countries behind the Iron Curtain in 1956.
-Professor Klaperman has lectured extensively and is the author of a number of books and articles on Jewish history and jurisprudence, among them a four-volume history of the Jewish diplomate of the American Board of Psychiatry & Neurology, the American Board of Forensic Psychiatry, and certified by the American Psychiatric Association in mental health administration; he also is an examiner for both boards.
-Patrick L. McCloskey Special Professor of Law B.A., Villanova University J.D., St. John's University Professor McCloskey is the Executive Assistant District Attorney for Administration of Nassau County.
+Lewis R. Mandel

+Special Professor of Law A.B., Cornell University J.D., Albany Law School of Union University LL.M., (Taxation), New York University

+Professor Mandel is a Special Trial Attorney in the Office of the Chief Counsel, Internal Revenue Service, Brooklyn District Counsel Office.
+He has extensive experience litigating cases before the United States Tax Court and in all areas of the law of taxation.
+He also engaged in the private practice of law in the trusts and estates and real estate areas.

+Patrick L. McCloskey

+Special Professor of Law B.A., Villanova University J.D., St. John's University

+Professor McCloskey is the Executive Assistant District Attorney for Administration of Nassau County.
 He is an experienced trial attorney and has taught in Hofstra's Trial Techniques course as well as in the regional program of the National Institute for Trial Advocacy.
 He is the co-author of two volumes on direct and cross-examination entitled Criminal Law Advocacy-Witness Examination.

+Marjorie Heyman Mintzer

+Special Professor of Law B.A., Hofstra College J.D., Hofstra University School of Law

+Professor Mintzer is a Partner with the law firm of Rivkin, Radler, Dunne & Bayh, where she represents major chemical and manufacturing companies in toxic tort and product liability litigation.
+She served as an Instructor and Director of Hofstra's clinical program.
+She has litigated racial and sex discrimination cases.

+John D. Murnane

+Special Professor of Law B.S., University of Notre Dame J.D., George Washington University

+Professor Murnane is a partner in the firm of Brumbaugh, Graves, Donohue & Raymond, and is involved primarily in patent, trademark and copyright litigation practice.
+He has prepared and prosecuted patent applications both in the United States and abroad, and represents both U.S. and foreign clients in prosecution before the U.S. Patent and Trademark Office.
+His affiliations include the New York Patent, Trademark and Copyright Law Association (Arbitration Committee); the American Intellectual Property Law Association; and the International Trade Commission Trial Lawyers Association.

-Eric D. Offner Special Professor of Law B.B.A., City College of New York J.D., Cornell University
+Eric D. Offner

+Special Professor of Law B.B.A., City College of New York J.D., Cornell University

 Professor Offner is presently of Counsel to Kuhn Muller & Bazerman, the successor to Offner & Kuhn.
 He is the author of a seven-volume service on trademarks, a book entitled International Trademark Protection (including foreign translations) and many articles on the subject.
 Professor Offner is the former chairman of the Foreign Trademarks Committee of the New York Patent Law Association, and was a member of the Board of Governors of the New York Patent Association.
 He taught a course for the World Industrial Property Association in China during 1977 and during 1982, and has lectured in Europe and Japan.
-Tobias Pieniek Special Professor of Law B.A., Queens College J.D., New York Law School Professor Pieniek formerly served on the Legal/Business